Different Types of Medicare Advantage Plans

-Medicare Advantage is a health plan offered by a private insurance company annually contracted with Medicare to providing your Part A, B, and usually Part D benefits - think of it as "outsourced" Medicare.
-Medicare pays these companies a subsidy to offset "costs" of processing referrals, authorizations, managing your care, or paying your claims.
+Medicare Advantage (MA) is a health plan offered by a private insurance company annually contracted with Medicare to providing your Part A, B, and usually Part D (MAPD) benefits - think of it as "outsourced" Medicare.
+Some carriers offer MA only coverage for Veterans or others with prescription coverage.
+Medicare pays companies of either type a subsidy to offset "costs" of processing referrals, authorizations, managing your care, or paying your claims.
 Subsidies vary by county, state, or region.
-Some Advantage plans use a national network of contracted doctors providing greater access if/when you travel and require non urgent-emergent care.
+More Advantage plans are using national networks of contracted doctors providing greater access if/when you travel and require non urgent-emergent care.
+ALL plans treat Urgent Care and Emergency Care as in-network care.

 In most HMO Plans, you can only go to doctors, other health care providers, or hospitals in the plan's network, except in an emergency.
 You may also need to get a referral from your primary care doctor to see specialists.
 There are variations of HMO plans in some service areas, such as Open Access or HMO-POS, offering expanded in network service areas or limited/capped out of network benefits.